 In Aspose.PDF for .NET 18.6, new Aspose.Pdf.Operators.TextShowOperator() method has been introduced, in order to remove all text from PDF pages.
 Therefore, we recommend using this method to remove all text from PDF documents, as it surely minimizes the time and works very fast.
 You can please check code sample in our API documentation, for using this feature of the API:

 Important API Changes

 In the latest release of Aspose.PDF for .NET, all descendants of Aspose.Pdf.Operator were moved into namespace Aspose.Pdf.Operators.
 Thus ‘new Aspose.Pdf.Operators.GSave()’ should be used, instead of ‘new Aspose.Pdf.Operator.GSave()’.
 While upgrading to the latest version of the API, you will need to upgrade your existing code where you have used previous Aspose.Pdf.Operator namespace.

 In Aspose.PDF for .NET 18.6, we have also worked for introducing Accessibility Features, thus introduced new features as part of work on 508 compliance (WCAG):

 - PDF/UA validation feature was added.

 - Tagged PDF support was added.

-Above listed features are under further development and currently they are available in Aspose.PDF for .NET 18.6, as beta version.
+The above-listed features are under further development and currently they are available in Aspose.PDF for .NET 18.6, as a beta version.

-As it is always recommended to use latest releases of our API’s, so we suggest you to please download the latest release Aspose.PDF for .NET 18.6 and check following resources which will help you working with API:
+As it is always recommended to use the latest releases of our API’s, so we suggest you please download the latest release Aspose.PDF for .NET 18.6 and check the following resources which will help you working with API: